 Once out there, you may feel a sense of relief that it’s finally happening.
 There’s also a good chance the subversive self-talk will begin — questioning your pace, complaining about the challenging terrain, doubting your readiness.
 Are you really up to the task?
 YES, I AM!

 You will now have to manage both the physical aspect of the journey and the mental component (this is why sports psychology books sell so well).
 In the world of distance running, the highs are often super high and the lows may have you scraping along the rocky bottom.
 Most of the time, the pendulum continuously swings, so it’s better not to get too used to being in one state or another.

 My final piece of advice before signing off is to embrace all of it: the highs, the lows, the views, the running community, the pain, the occasional tedium, and the meditation of it — the whole dang enchilada.
-We don’t know if we will ever have the privilege of running the same trail again, so drink it up, and celebrate the opportunity before you on life’s winding rolling path.
+We don’t know if we will ever have the privilege of running the same trail again, so drink it up, and celebrate the opportunity before you on life’s winding rolling path.♦

-- Disclaimer: my opinions are no replacement for professional advice.
+Disclaimer from the author: My opinions are no replacement for professional advice.
 And my experiences are based on many factors, including age, gender, locality (city guy), VO2 max, propensity to get injured, and state of mind.